 1. Remove nutrition labeling exemptions so that product or shelf labels are required for currently exempt fresh foods and for many fast food items.

 2. All provinces should enact restaurant labelling schemes that comply with the voluntary guidelines of the CFIA.
 Ontario will have to expand its requirements to meet the guidelines (see Goal 4, Nutrients of Concern), BC and Manitoba will also have to expand and shift from a voluntary program to a mandatory one

-3. The Front of Pack proposals from Health Canada need to settle on the green - yellow - red symbolism for saturated fat, salt and sugars.
+3. The Front of Pack labels needs to be revised to a green - yellow - red symbolism for saturated fat, salt, and sugars.

 4. Continue to improve sugar information by reducing daily target value and distinguishing added sugars from the total (see Goal 4, Nutrients of Concern)

-5. Change Daily Target Value for sodium to 1500 mg (see Goal 4, Nutrients of Concern).
+5. Change the Daily Target Value for sodium to 1500 mg (see Goal 4, Nutrients of Concern).

 Ingredients listings - food additives, processing and storage products

 Product ingredients have received some attention from consumers over the years, in part because of media reports about health problems associated with specific ingredients, particularly preserving agents, food dyes, flavour enhancers, and fat and sugar substitutes.